MultiBanana: A Challenging Benchmark for Multi-Reference Text-to-Image Generation: MultiBanana

 \subsection{Task Types}

 In reference-driven image generation, tasks can be categorized based on the number and relational structure of reference images.
-In this work, we follow the overall design philosophy of prior benchmarks such as DreamOmni2~\citep{xia2025dreamomni2}, but place a stronger emphasis on an aspect that has been largely underexplored so far: the diversity and compositional relationships among multiple references.
-While existing benchmarks mainly evaluate performance in terms of the number of references or single-image editing accuracy, our benchmark explicitly aims to measure a model’s ability to understand and reason about inter-reference variations as a key part of multimodal generation.
+In this work, we follow the overall design philosophy of prior benchmarks such as DreamOmni2~\citep{xia2025dreamomni2}, but extend the number of references up to 8 to enable a more fine-grained analysis of scalability.
+We also go beyond task-category-based evaluation by incorporating axes that capture the intrinsic properties of the reference set itself, such as domain gaps between references, scale mismatches, rare concepts, and multilingual text rendering.

-\textbf{Single Reference.}~~ This is the most fundamental setting, corresponding to the standard image editing task.
+\textbf{Single Reference.}~~ This is the simplest setting, corresponding to the standard image editing task.
 Given a single reference image and a textual instruction, the model generates an edited image that maintains semantic consistency and preserves the subject's visual identity.
 This configuration follows traditional instruction-driven editing benchmarks such as MagicBrush~\citep{zhang2023magicbrush} and EMU-Edit~\citep{sheynin2024emuedit}, which represent the foundation of reference-driven generation.

 \textbf{Two References -- 11 Task Types.}~~ The two-reference setting provides the model with two reference images (typically a main subject and an auxiliary one) and a textual instruction.
 We define 11 editing task types, following prior work, while balancing feasibility and challenge: subject addition, subject replacement, background change, color modification, material modification, pose modification, hairstyle modification, makeup modification, tone transformation (lighting, season, weather, etc.), style transfer (oil painting, sketch, anime, etc.), and text correction (in-image text editing or replacement).
 These tasks span both local attribute manipulations and global transformations, evaluating a model’s ability to maintain visual coherence, subject identity, and contextual adaptability.